Beth Mead: Early life

-Mead grew up in Hinderwell, a small village near Whitby, which she described as: "a fishing town in the middle of nowhere, with a population of about 2,000.
-[The] sort of place where the people are outnumbered by sheep.
-You know the type: loads of fields, two pubs, a hairdresser and about a mile away from the local shop."
+Mead grew up in Hinderwell, a small village near Whitby, which she described as "a fishing town in the middle of nowhere".

 Mead started playing football when she was six years old.
 Her mother wanted her to run off her boundless energy and took her to a Saturday morning football session on a village field in Hinderwell, which was run by a volunteer coach.
-He said to her and her mother, "It's fine that you're coming down to get involved but you will be the only girl here.
-They are quite rough so will she be ok?"
-Her mother replied, "She'll be fine."
-But when her mother came back an hour later, he said Mead was rougher than most of the boys.
-She played with the local boys on that bobbly community field as much as possible, regardless of which animals were on it or how long the grass was.
+The coach was concerned that Mead would be the only girl in the session but, when her mother came back an hour later to pick Mead up from her first session, the coach remarked that Mead was rougher than most of the boys.
+She played with the local boys on that bobbly community field as much as possible.

 Mead took part in many sports, including cross-country running, netball, cricket, and field hockey, but "football always hit [her] different."
-She said: "I loved what I was doing on the pitch and had no other worry in the world — nothing else mattered except me kicking that football.
-Football is my first love; my one true love.
-It still breaks my heart sometimes, but that's part and parcel of the game.
-That's still my way of switching off now: just running around on a football pitch and loving what I’m doing.
-That’s never changed, from the six-year-old kid to the 27-year-old who's running around now."
+She said: "Football is my first love; my one true love."
 One day, Mead's local senior cricket team was one short.
 She joined in for the day and caught two balls from her brother's bowling.
 The local newspaper called it 'The Mead Show'.

 Mead went to Oakridge Community Primary School in Hinderwell.
 There was no girls' football team at school, so she played for the boys' team.
 She was the only girl.
 However, the more she played, the more other girls wanted to join in.
 She was captain of the primary school team, and that made the other girls feel more comfortable, seeing she had been accepted and made captain.
 They won the local primary school cup for boys' teams with four girls in the team.